TrippCreates/Tripp-BlueStamp-Portfolio/rocket.md

 # 3D Printed Model Rocket
 This project got me into the area of 3D printing.
 Through the power of some leftover money from an old job combined with the Christmas season, I ended up getting my hands on a new 3D printer.
-I was beyond excited because I could now start printing out my own parts for projects.
+I was beyond excited because I could now start printing out my parts for projects.
 Before this, I would have to scour my garage for cardboard and wood and make a shotty attempt at a design for something like a mount.
-Now I could use precision printing to do what felt like anything.
+Now, I could use precision printing to do what felt like anything.
 I decided to make a model rocket and make all the complimentary parts out of PLA.
 It was super fun and it taught me so much about CAD and the intricacies of the software.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|